 - I have not taken any engineering courses.

-- Intro to Engineering Design, Principles of Engineering, and Digital Electronics
+- Introduction to Engineering Design and Principles of Engineering

 - Introduction to Engineering Design, Principles of Engineering, Digital Electronics